 What is Wagnerism?
-There are no other cultural movements in the world that were named after one person.
-Wagnerism was an admiration for Wagner’s musical oeuvre that originated in the second half of the nineteenth century.
-The attention, directed at his music was so huge, that the habits of the audience that listened to it had to be changed from demonstrating their dresses in theatres to listening to the performance with as much attention as possible.
+There are perhaps no other cultural movements in the world that we have named after one person.
+Wagnerism was admiration for Wagner’s musical oeuvre, which originated in the second half of the 19th century.
+The attention directed at his music was so huge that the habits of the audience who listened to it had to be changed from showing off their clothes in theatres to listening to the performance with as much attention as possible.

-There are some artworks that represent different types of listening to Wagner’s music.
+Here are some artworks that represent different ways of listening to Wagner’s music.
 The first one is called Around the piano.
-It was painted by Henri Fantin-Latour in 1885.
-In this painting we can see a group of people, listening to music.
-All of them were musicians, and all of them were Wagnerians.
-Despite the absence of a Wagnerian title or any reference to Wagner, this picture was considered to be Wagnerian right from the very beginning, as all the depicted musicians were great admirers of Wagner’s music, and the music that they are listening to in the picture is also probably Wagner’s music.
+Henri Fantin-Latour painted it in 1885.
+In this painting, we see a group of people listening to music.
+All of them were musicians and all of them were Wagnerians.
+Despite the absence of a Wagnerian title or any reference to Wagner, this picture was considered to be Wagnerian right from the very beginning.
+All the depicted musicians were great admirers of Wagner’s music.
+The music that they are listening to in the painting is also probably Wagner’s music.

-If we look at Aubrey Beardsley‘s drawing The Wagnerites, we will see a different kind of Wagnerian listener.
-The drawing depicts an audience of women listening to Wagner’s opera Tristan’s and Isolde.
-All of them are sitting in the stalls, that were considered to be places for a lower-class audience, and all of them are wearing open dresses in order to attract men’s attention while listening to the opera about love.
+If we look at Aubrey Beardsley‘s drawing The Wagnerites, we see a different kind of Wagnerian listener.
+The drawing depicts an audience of women listening to Wagner’s opera Tristan and Isolde.
+All of them sit in the seats that were considered to be places for a lower-class audience.
+Additionally, all of them wear open dresses in order to attract men’s attention while listening to the opera about love.

 Paul Cezanne’s Overture to Tannhäuser is a completely different Wagnerian picture.
-The women, depicted in the picture, are the artist’s mother and sister.
-While one of them is playing the piano, another one is sewing.
-We may assume, that the picture represents two different worlds of a dream: while the artist’s sister is dreaming of an artistic life, his mother is submerged by daily activities of an ordinary woman.
+The women depicted in the picture are the artist’s mother and sister.
+While one of them is playing the piano, the other one is sewing.
+We may assume that the picture represents two different worlds of a dream: while the artist’s sister is dreaming of an artistic life, his mother is submerged in daily activities of an ordinary woman.

-In conclusion, I’d like to say, that there are different representations of listening to Wagner’s music and different Wagnerian pictures.
-If Fantin-Latour, Cezanne and Beardsley represented people, listening to Wagner’s music, Manet’s task was to combine the depiction of Wagnerian listening with a pictorial equivalent to his operatic innovations, while Seurat’s Wagnerism was exhibited by separating the pictorial space from the auditorium by means of darkening the frame and lighting the painted stage.
+There are different representations of listening to Wagner’s music and different Wagnerian pictures.
+If Fantin-Latour, Cezanne, and Beardsley represented people listening to Wagner’s music, Manet’s task was to combine the depiction of Wagnerian listening with a pictorial equivalent to his operatic innovations.
+Seurat’s Wagnerism was exhibited by separating the pictorial space from the auditorium by means of darkening the frame and lighting the painted stage.